Wander Franco Player Props: Rays vs. Reds

-The Tampa Bay Rays and Wander Franco, who went 0-for-4 with an RBI last time out, battle Hunter Greene and the Cincinnati Reds at Great American Ball Park, Monday at 6:40 PM ET.
+On Tuesday, Wander Franco (on the back of going 0-for-4) and the Tampa Bay Rays face the Cincinnati Reds, whose starting pitcher will be Nick Lodolo.
+First pitch is at 6:40 PM ET.

-He had a hitless showing in his last game (0-for-4 with an RBI) against the Blue Jays.
+He had a hitless performance in his most recent game (0-for-4) against the Reds.

 Wander Franco Game Info & Props vs. the Reds